SJT-class ROUV: JTD-01 Deep Eel I ROUV

+The JTD-01 "Deep Eel I" is a salvage, drilling, and pipe-laying robot.
+It has an maximum operating depth of 200 meters.
+It was first used in December 2012.

 Walrus 1500 ROUV

 Walrus 1500 ROUV is a ROUV developed by SHJTU for underwater inspection, maintenance, and construction works up to a depth of 1,500 meters.
 It is equipped with manipulators, cameras, and lights.